GitJit-max/learning-linux/chapter/01-intro.md

 ### Too few GUI tools

 For serving both casual and expert users, for cooperating with other computer programs, and whether the problem domain is naturally visual or not; Support for both a command language interface (see [Chapter 2, Section: Text interface has retained its utility](02-basic.md#retained-utility)) and a visual interfaces is important.
-But this not always the case with GNU/Linux. [^browny]
+But this is not always the case with GNU/Linux. [^browny]

-I am amazed that for example looking for a gui to edit the sudoers file (see [Chapter 9, Section: Visudo](09-multi-user.md#visudo)) I find this: A tread where everybody seems to defend the total lack of such a tool.
+I am amazed that for example looking for a GUI to edit the sudoers file (see [Chapter 9, Section: Visudo](09-multi-user.md#visudo)) I find this: A tread where everybody seems to defend the total lack of such a tool.
 If you have someone using a GUI tool and another of equal competence using CLI and the CLI user takes longer to accomplish that same action, then things are wrong from me.
 I don't know all the options of the sudoer file, and the format in which it is written, and so far refused to learn it.
 I do not use the sudoers file enough to justify the time investment.
 And if I can use a graphical tool, that spares me the effort?
 And works equally well?
 Am I a lazy slob because of not memorizing all command line parameters?
 Maybe.
 But I think users deserve a choice, because Linux is supposed to be all about choice. <!--And I don't agree with the statement: Who does not know how to use a text editor should just quit Linux. --> [^browny]

 Many things can be done with the GUI already.
 And done well.
 Maybe these users are more Windows type users than true Linux wizzs, but they still further the proliferation of Linux and the nice perks we enjoy thanks to it (such as hardware drivers for so many products).
 And in my view it was this restrictive hardcore RTFM philosophy that is killing the Linux desktop. [^browny]